1987–88 AEK Athens F.C. season: Overview

-The final year of the presidency of Andreas Zafiropoulos, finally found AEK Athens at the second place of the league, behind AEL.
-The season was overshadowed by various non-competitive cases, the "Tsingov case", the "Ballis-Papadopoulos case" and the "Vosdos case".
-In the summer of 1987, AEK returned to the Nea Filadelfeia Stadium and was called to carry on without the club's legend, Thomas Mavros and as well as Håkan Sandberg.
-On the other hand, some useful players were acquired such as Savvidis, Nielsen and Vasilakos.
-Led by Todor Veselinović and with Panathinaikos and Olympiacos out of the title race early on, the team had a good presence and was in the claiming of the championship, but eventually lost it to the strong at that time AEL.
-The best players of the season for AEK were Manolas, Nielsen, Savvidis, Vasilakos, Janjanin and Patikas.
-Henrik Nielsen with 21 goals finished the season as the league's top scorer.
-The greatest victory of the season was the 7–1 at home against Veria.
+In the summer of 1987, AEK returned to the Nea Filadelfeia Stadium and were called to carry on without their legend, Thomas Mavros as well as Håkan Sandberg.
+On the other hand, some useful players were acquired such as Giorgos Savvidis, Henrik Nielsen and Vasilios Vasilakos.
+The Yugoslav Todor Veselinović was hired as the new manager, who had very good knowledge of the Greek championship with spells at Olympiacos, Apollon Athens and Diagoras.

+Under Veselinović the team had a good presence and were in the claiming of the championship and with both Panathinaikos and Olympiacos out of the title race early on, AEK were the main contenders for the title, alongside the strong at that time AEL.
 However, the "Tsingov case" played crucial role in the outcome of the championship.
-The Bulgarian footballer, Georgi Tsingov of AEL was tested positive in a dropping test after the match against Panathinaikos.
-The court decision was as the regulation predicted and punished AEL by zeroing them for that match, 2 points deduction and punishment of the player which brought AEK to the first place of the table.
-AEL appealed and their fans were revolted by blocking the highway, closing railway lines among other things.
-Before the appeal was heard the then Minister of Sports, Sifis Valyrakis changed the regulation "overnight", which predicted in cases of doping a footballer, only the footballer would be punished and not the club.
-So the points were returned back to AEL and finally won the championship.
-Essentially, AEK was entitled to win the championship on "papers", but AEL was a worthy champion, inside the football pitch and the club's mentality and principles are such that did not allow them to proceed in such actions.
+The footballer of AEL, Georgi Tsingov was tested positive in a dropping test after the match against Panathinaikos.
+The court's decision was as the regulation predicted, punishing AEL by zeroing for the match, a 2-point deduction and punishment of the player, which brought AEK at the top of the table.
+AEL appealed with their fans revolting by blocking the highway, closing railway lines among other things.
+Before the appeal was heard the then Minister of Sports, Sifis Valirakis changed the regulation "overnight".
+The new regulation dictated that in cases of doping, only the footballer would be punished and not the club.
+Thus, the points were returned to AEL who eventually won the championship.
+Essentially, AEK were entitled to win the championship on courts, but since AEL emerged as champions on the pitch, the mentality and principles of the yellow-blacks are such that did not allow them to proceed in such actions.